Nowadays, you’d be hard-pressed to find a PHP developer who doesn’t know about Laravel. If you are one of these people, visit the Laravel site

 We then set up a route to handle the input we receive from the login

 form.
-It uses the Auth::attempt
+It uses the Auth::attempt to login the user.
+This

 method is another example of Laravel making our job easier!
 It tests